ttulka/turmin/README.md

 # Turmin

 **Turmin** is neither a Turing machine nor a Minsky machine.
-It is a language to program Turing machines with a minimalistic yet convenient instruction set.
+It is a language for programming Turing machines with a minimalistic yet convenient instruction set.
 The explicit state machine used traditionally in description numbers of Turing machines is conveniently replaced by conditional jumps borrowed from Minsky machines.

+## Memory model

 Like Turing machines, a Turmin program operates on an unbounded tape of cells, each holding a symbol from the program alphabet.
 The used charset depends on the implementation, but each interpreter must support at least ASCII starting from #20 (SPACE).

 The character #20 is also the initial value of each cell, so an empty cell has the value #20.
 This is just a convenient shortcut, avoiding the introduction of any special characters (such as `ε`) or additional instructions like *clear* and *jump if empty*.
 An implementation can simply interpret an empty cell, either undefined or having an empty value, as a space.

 ## Instructions